beingsane/mvc-app/README.md

 # mvc-app
 MVC application from scratch without any frameworks.
+Is used just for demonstration.